Brake Caliper Refurbishment ServiceLifetime Warranty

 Combine turnaround times when combining services.

 We cannot guarantee that your invoice will match your estimate, sometimes customers require additional engineering work or to custom make parts not available.
-Potential additional charges include engineering work including bolt extractions, re-threads, helicoils, making inserts to name a few.
-Charges can range from £15 to £120 per job depending on the level of work required.
-While these kinds of additional costs are relatively infrequent, we are obliged to inform you of any such potential charges.
+Potential additional charges include engineering work, including bolt extractions, re-threads, helicoils, making and fitting inserts, manufacturing rare parts to name a few.
+While these kinds of additional costs are relatively infrequent, we will inform you of any such potential charges.
+If we are unable to make contact within a reasonable amount of time, we will continue with the work so as not to delay the job and getting you back on the road.

 Public Liability & Professional Indemnity Insurance